 Work Cell Optimization

 How a workcell is structured is critical to efficiency.
-AI can find patterns in human-environment interaction that enable you to design the most efficiency manufacturing systems possible.
+AI can find patterns in human-environment interactions that enable you to design the most efficient manufacturing systems possible.

 Product Lifecycle Management (PLM)